 - Demonstrate math competence by one of the following means:

-- Achieving a level 3 on the Rockford College Math Placement Exam or
+- Achieving a level 3 on the Rockford University Math Placement Exam or

 - Have an ACT math component score of 20 or higher within the last 5 years, or

-- Have completed a College Algebra course with a grade of C or better within the last 5 years.
+- Have completed a University Algebra course with a grade of C or better within the last 5 years.

 Students will be notified of their status by letter from the chairperson no later than November 1.
 When notification of an offer of admission to the nursing program is received, the student will make an appointment with his or her academic advisor to complete the Declaration of Major form.Requirements of all applicants: